 Learn more: A Guide to Planning a Gondola Ride in Venice

-Before you explore the hidden charms of Pisa and the magnificent museums and monuments scattered around the Tuscan city, be sure to stop at the Tower of Pisa to capture a quintessential snapshot of your children leaning against the iconic building.
+Traveling to Italy with kids will give you dreams of iconic sites, but before you explore the hidden charms of Pisa and the magnificent museums and monuments scattered around the Tuscan city, be sure to stop at the Tower of Pisa to capture a quintessential snapshot of your children leaning against the iconic building.

 There is more to see and do around the towering marble cylinder than you think.
 After capturing photos together, take your family to the cathedral and baptistery in the Piazza dei Miracoli, where singers show off the famous acoustics of the breathtaking Roman Catholic ecclesiastical building.